 IFRS 15 - Revenue from Contracts with Customers - The final standard on revenue from contracts with customers was issued in May 2014 and is effective for annual reporting periods beginning on or after January 1, 2018 for public entities with early adoption permitted.
 The standard covers principles that an entity shall apply to report useful information to users of financial statements about the nature, amount, timing, and uncertainty of revenue and cash flows arising from a contract with a customer.
 Entities have the option of using either a full retrospective or a modified retrospective approach to adopt the guidance.
-The Company is assessing the impact of this standard.
+The Company completed assessing the impact of this standard and do not expect the Company's consolidated financial statements to be significantly affected by IFRS 15.